Brett Dennen: Early life

 Dennen grew up in Central Valley, California in a small farm town; he was homeschooled.
 He spent much of his time learning to play music.
-After becoming proficient in the guitar, he started to write his own songs.
+After becoming proficient in the guitar, he began writing his own songs.

 Dennen learned to play guitar while attending Camp Jack Hazard, a residential summer camp in the Sierra Nevada Mountains.
 His camp counselors played the music of Neil Young, John Denver, and Joni Mitchell, the same music that his parents listened to.
 As an adolescent, he worked there as a counselor.
 He has continued to help the camp, performing at a fundraiser in February 2012 for the Jack and Buena Foundation, which now runs Camp Jack Hazard.

-He attended Oakdale High School.
-He graduated from the University of California, Santa Cruz in 2002, where he was a student at Kresge College.
-He majored in sociology and philosophy, with goals of becoming an educator, a teacher, or a community worker.
-He also led numerous anti-smoking campaigns on campus, and was instrumental in removing ash trays from building entrances, which directly impacted the surge in cigarette butts being littered around the entrances of buildings.
-There is now a grassroots campaign in talks with local government to install devices in which people can put their cigarettes butts in to avoid all the litter.
-He also began writing music with friends, and he eventually established a jam band, playing mandolin alongside an acoustic guitarist, bassist, hand drummer, and flutist.
+He attended Oakdale High School, and, in 2002, from the University of California, Santa Cruz.
+At the latter, he was a student at Kresge College, majoring in sociology and philosophy, with goals of becoming an educator, a teacher, or a community worker.
+He also led anti-smoking campaigns on campus.
+He also began writing music with friends, eventually establishing a jam band in which he played mandolin alongside an acoustic guitarist, bassist, hand drummer, and flutist.
 He found writing music that everyone would like, however, "stifling and overwhelming."

 After graduating college and remaining in Santa Cruz, Dennen moved to Los Angeles to perform.
 In late 2003 and early 2004, he began to record his first album, which he self-released.
 A year after the album's release, Universal signed on as a distributor.